marksweb/django-bleach/docs/setup.rst

 3. Configure ``django_bleach``.
 It comes with some sensible defaults, but you will probably want to tweak the settings for your application.
-See the :role:`settings` page for more information
+See the :ref:`settings` page for more information

 3. Add a ``django_bleach.models.BleachField`` to a model, a ``django_bleach.forms.BleachField`` to a form, or use the ``bleach``